swissmanu/pattern-matching-with-typescript/README.md

 ## Real Life Problem Domain

 Following final example takes techniques introduced earlier and applies them to a more real live alike problem domain.
 An imaginative cash register application provides different ways how a customer can pay his bill.
-This requirement is modelled using the `Payment` type and two specializations `CreditCardPayment` and `CashPayment`.
+This requirement is modeled using the `Payment` type and two specializations `CreditCardPayment` and `CashPayment`.
 A `PaymentPattern` interface is implemented along with those types:

 ```typescript
 interface PaymentPattern<T> {